kapok-lang/kapok/doc/guide/variable.md

 But it's illegal to omit `[5 12]` in `v` in the pattern part in Kapok.

-It shares the same syntax to pattern match a sequential container, and declare a sequential container.
+It shares the same syntax to pattern match a sequential collection, and declare a sequential collection.
 The syntax is consistent in this way.
-For example, the following code show how to pattern match each type of sequential containers:
+For example, the following code show how to pattern match each type of sequential collections:

 ```
 (let [;; list